 The findings didn’t necessarily mean that these microbes directly cause AD.
 The hypothesis is that they induce an immune response that, in turn, results in a buildup of beta-amyloid, possibly to protect the brain.

 What this means basically is that beta-amyloid is more of a response to the dreaded brain disorder and not the cause.

 A change of tactic

-A different approach to research may help bring about reduction in costs.
-Estimate has it that treatment of dementia, including Alzheimer’s, will cost about $277 billion this year alone.
-Except significant progress is made by researchers, this will rise considerably in the years to come.
+A different approach to research may help bring about a reduction in costs.
+Estimates show that the treatment of dementia, including Alzheimer’s, will cost about $277 billion this year alone.

-Working on the theory that beta-amyloid plaque is responsible hasn’t brought about much progress in drug development.
+Working on the theory that beta-amyloid plaque is responsible for Alzheimer’s disease, hasn’t brought much progress in drug development.
 Trying something different will likely not hurt.